 - Structural contribution to the work of the Physics Data Processing group on large-scale computing projects.

 Electronics Technology (ET)

 TGL Ruud Kluit

-- For the upgrade of the LHC/ALICE Inner Tracker system (ITS3), prototype circuits have been designed as Integrated Circuits: a data serializer, two LDO circuits and a bandgap reference.
-These will be tested in 2023 and will be completed for integration in the final Pixel chip.
+- For the upgrade of the LHC/ALICE Inner Tracker system (ITS3), prototype circuits have been designed as Integrated Circuits, these have been tested successfully in 2021 and will be completed for integration in the final Pixel chip.

-This new WR development was started to implement this technology in Virgo (upgrade) and ETpathfinder.
+New W-R developments have started to implement this technology in Virgo and ETpathfinder.

 Mechanical Technology (MT)

 - LHCb Vertex Locator (VELO):